marianagh12/Smart-Beta-Portfolio/README.md

 # Proyecto-Final
 ## Smart Beta Portfolio Project

-This smart beta portfolio construction seeks for the ultimate combination of low risk and high profits using traditional ways like diversification combined with technology, machine learning algorithms
+This smart beta portfolio construction seeks for the ultimate combination of low risk and high profits using traditional ways like diversification combined with technology implementing machine learning algorithms

 ### Process